fishcheese/idontusearch/README.md

 # idontusearch
-I don't use Arch - simple sh script that changes your fastfetch config to display that your distro is Ach
+I don't use Arch - simple sh script that changes your fastfetch config to display that your distro is Arch

 ## ⚠️ Warning: this script might not work properly with very complex fastfetch configs.
 Use the backup feature (it's built into the script).